 Last updated: 2026-05-30 — Data: NCES 2024–2025

 School district ratings, test scores, and parent reviews give you a useful picture — but the most important information about a school often comes from a direct conversation with district staff.
-Here are 12 questions every parent should ask before enrolling.
+Many families skip this step, relying entirely on websites and databases.
+The families who make the best school enrollment decisions combine data research with direct investigation.
+Here are 12 specific, high-value questions to ask — and what good answers look like.

 About Academic Programs

-1. What is the average class size at my child's assigned school?
+1. What is the average class size at my child's assigned school, at their specific grade level?

-2. Is there a gifted/advanced learning program?
+2. Is there a gifted, advanced, or accelerated program?
 How do students qualify?

-3. What support exists for students who struggle academically?
+3. What academic intervention or support exists for students who fall behind?

 About Special Education and Support Services

-4. How does the district handle IEP and 504 plans during enrollment?
+4. How does the district handle IEP and 504 plans when a new student enrolls?

-5. What mental health and counseling resources are available?
+5. What mental health and counseling resources does the district provide?

 About School Culture and Safety